JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Go
 - [ ] Octave
 - [ ] Typescript
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

-2. Which of the following languages do you plan to use regularly or frequently during the next year?Please select all that apply.
+2. Which of the following languages do you plan to use regularly or frequently during the next year?
+Please select all that apply.
 - [ ] Julia
 - [ ] Python
 - [ ] Shell, Bash, PowerShell